São Paulo State Technological College: Graduation

 The FATECs are currently offering 84 undergraduate courses, in all three areas of knowledge.

 The average length of courses in FATEC is 2,800 hours, with three years duration.
 Taking into account that the final resolution of the Brazilian Ministry of Education (MEC) provides the minimum hours to 2,400 hours for various careers of bachelorship, we can conclude that even with a shorter duration in comparison to traditional degree courses, the degrees offered in FATECs form professionals with working hours equal and even superior to several BA.
 This is possible because the number of hours that students remain in schools every day is high, being more than 5 hours on some campuses.
 It is noteworthy that for the FATECs, Saturday is considered normal day for study.

 As there is occurring a strong expansion in existing units and in the creation of new faculties of technology, some careers are having their cases being analyzed by the State Council of Education.
 In these cases, the start of classes is conditional to final approval from the council.

 Points of Excellence

-The FATECs are recognized by their remarkable quality on professional training in the areas of Information Technology, Logistics and Transport and Precision Mechanics (Mechatronics).
+The FATECs are recognized by their quality on professional training in the areas of Information Technology, Logistics and Transport and Precision Mechanics (Mechatronics).
 The rate of employability of former students of FATEC is high, compared with Brazilian standards, with more than 93% in labor market, with average starting pay of R$2,500.00 (US$1,066.10).
-Currently, many FATEC students compete in degree of equality with the students of the best universities in the country, such as the Polytechnic School (Poli-USP) and the Technological Institute of Aeronautics (ITA).

 The Student's Guide, an annual publication of Editora Abril (popular Brazilian publisher), which evaluates the courses of BA on the market, in its 2008 edition, quoted the career of Bachelorship in System Analysis and Information Technology (FATEC Ourinhos), classifying it with 3 stars (good).
 The evaluation, taken as very satisfactory for a recent class, is proof of the level of quality associated with São Paulo State Technological Faculties.